MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Arrays.md

 ## Long description

-An array is a data structure that is designed to store a collection of items.
+An array is a data structure that's designed to store a collection of items.
 The items can be the same type or different types.

 Beginning in Windows PowerShell 3.0, a collection of zero or one object has